-- Actuarial opinion on the ORSA and the overall contribution to risk management. - Actuarial opinion on the underwriting policy. - Actuarial opinion on the reinsurance arrangements.
+- Actuarial opinion on relevant aspects of the ORSA process. - Actuarial opinion on the underwriting policy. - Actuarial opinion on the reinsurance arrangements.

 In addition to the provision of an actuarial opinion on the underwriting policy, the Actuarial Function is also responsible for monitoring the experience of the portfolio and making pricing recommendations.